Linuxfabrik/lfops/CONTRIBUTING.md

 * `./defaults`: Default variables for the role, might be overridden by the user in the inventory.
 * Document all user-facing variables in the README.
 Have a look at `roles/example/README.md` for the format.
 * Do not set defaults for mandatory variables.
+* Software versions must always be mandatory variables, never role defaults.
+A default version drifts: bumping it in the role silently changes what an existing inventory deploys, effectively a breaking change on every bump.
+Forcing the user to pin the version keeps inventory and the deployed state consistent.
 * Naming scheme: `<role name>__<optional: config file>_<setting name>`, for example `apache_httpd__server_admin`.
 * No need to invent new names, use the key-names from the config file (if possible), for example `redis__conf_maxmemory`.
 * Prefix role-internal variables with `__`, for example `__example__sysconfig_path`.
 This makes it easy to determine which variables are user-facing and therefore should be in the README.